Faber Tests

 AI IconToolbarShare ui

-The, also called Patrick's Test or the Flexion, Abduction, and External Rotation test, is a diagnostic tool healthcare professionals use to identify potential pathologies in the sacroiliac, lumbar, or hip region.
-Developed by Hugh Talbot Patrick, an esteemed American neurologist, this assessment involves reproducing pain in the areas mentioned above, which may indicate underlying conditions such as sacroiliitis joint dysfunction, iliopsoas strain, intra-articular hip disorder, or posterior hip impingement.
+The test is attributed to Hugh Talbot Patrick, an esteemed American neurologist.
+It involves reproducing pain in the areas mentioned above, which may indicate underlying conditions such as sacroiliac joint dysfunction, iliopsoas strain, intra-articular hip disorder, posterior hip impingement, or some other hip joint pathology.
 These findings warrant further examination to ensure accurate diagnosis and appropriate treatment.

-Similar to specific physical exams, a standardized template for this test doesn’t exist.
-However, we’ve created a FABER test template for your benefit and ease..
-You can use this document as a guide, reference, or document to record your patient’s results and any additional observations or findings.
+Similar to specific physical exams, a standardized template for this test doesn't exist.
+However, we've created a FABER Test template for your convenience.
+You can use this document as a guide, reference, or document to record your patient's results and any additional observations or findings.

 On our template, you can expect to see the following: